ads2280/noon/noon-v2nl/README.md

 - Audio files are limited to 25 MB
 - For longer audio files, consider splitting them into chunks
-- The WebSocket endpoint accumulates audio chunks until a "transcribe" command is sent
+- The WebSocket endpoint streams partial transcriptions in real-time as `transcription_delta` messages
 - Include the original `filename` in the transcribe command to preserve the correct file extension (improves decoding reliability)
-- This implementation sends the transcription as a final message; partial deltas are not streamed
+- Custom vocabulary terms can be provided to improve accuracy for domain-specific terminology